TobiasRp/cut/README.md

 # cut: C++ and CUDA utilities

 Some commonly used code for working in C++ and CUDA.
-This is a coherent collection of code that I found myself reusing a lot.
+This is a collection of code that I found myself reusing a lot.
 It is not a production ready library.

-Despite its name, **most** functionality can be used with and without CUDA.
+Despite its name, a lot of functionality can be used with and without CUDA.

 ### Status